After completing this chapter, students should be able to:

 - Labour Markets with Minimum Wages

 By evaluating the price paid by buyers and the price received by sellers we can identify which price is appropriate for use as a shadow price.
 We can then apply the appropriate shadow price to the Social CBA Perspective to ensure consistent estimation of the net social benefit.
-The examples provided are not exhaustive of market distortions we must account for, however the range of examples allow for better understanding on how to apply the rules outlined above.
+The examples provided are not exhaustive of market distortions we must account for, however the range of examples provided in this chapter allow for better understanding on how to apply the rules outlined above.

 A monopoly occurs when there is only one seller of a good or service on a market.
 A monopoly is a price setter in an output market.
 Like all firms, a monopoly chooses to price at the point of profit maximisation (MR = MC).
 However, in comparison to a perfectly competitive market the monopoly faces a downward sloping marginal revenue curve as monopolies are price makers.
 When the market is a monopoly, the seller must lower the price to sell an additional unit, reducing the marginal revenue (the additional gain in revenue from selling one more unit).
-Consequently, the marginal revenue (MR) curve lies below the below the demand curve and the firm will maximise its profits when marginal revenue is equal to marginal cost (MR = MC).
+Consequently, the marginal revenue (MR) curve lies below the demand curve, and the firm will maximise its profits when marginal revenue is equal to marginal cost (MR = MC).

 If the market is perfectly competitive, the equilibrium price and quantity would be and respectively as illustrated in Figure 8.2.
 Under the distorted monopoly market, the monopolist will choose to price at and quantity to maximise their profits. is the price received for producing units on the market and is the cost of producing this level of output.
 This increases the producer surplus and reduces the consumer surplus in the market.
 The monopoly also results in a deadweight loss the size of the purple triangles E and F. The rectangle B is a transfer from consumers to producers as part of the profit maximisation process of a monopoly.